dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2026/ai26-skill-attack/index.md

 type: posts
 date: "2026-01-16"
 title: "AI26 - The Anthropic Skill Supply Chain Attack"
-description: "A demonstrate of a potential supply chain attack using Anthropic Skills, hijacking access to AWS accounts, model providers and more."
+description: "A demonstration of a potential supply chain attack using Anthropic Skills, hijacking access to AWS accounts, model providers and more."
 slug: anthropic-skill-supply-chain-attack
 categories:
 - "ai"